 I am an Assistant Professor at the School of International Service at American University.
 Prior to that, I was a postdoctoral fellow at the Institute for Advanced Study in Toulouse.
 I received my PhD in Sociology from UC Berkeley.

-For a fuller take on some of the book’s theoretical ideas, read my Boston Review article, “Black masculinity under racial capitalism,” and my American Sociological Review (ASR) article, “Racial capitalism and the crisis of black masculinity.”
+For a take on some of the book’s theoretical ideas, read my Boston Review article, “Black masculinity under racial capitalism,” and my American Sociological Review (ASR) article, “Racial capitalism and the crisis of black masculinity.”
 My ASR article received the 2018 best article award from two American Sociological Association’s Sections: Race, Gender, and Class, and Global and Transnational Sociology.
 It received an honorable mention from the 2017 American Sociological Association’s Section on Racial and Ethnic Minorities.